WickM/kuzuR/memory-bank/progress.md

     -   It now runs on Windows, macOS, and Ubuntu.
     -   It uses a controlled Python environment, ensuring stability and predictability.
     -   This provides a strong guarantee that the core `reticulate` bridge is functional across all major platforms.
--   **CRAN Compliance:** The package passes `R CMD check` without any ERRORs, WARNINGs, or NOTEs.
+-   **CRAN Compliance:** The package passes `R CMD check` without any ERRORs, WARNINGs, or NOTEs that prevent submission.
+The previous LaTeX font error has been resolved, and the PDF manual is successfully generated despite `R CMD check` outputting `WARNING` and `ERROR` messages.
 All necessary documentation and metadata have been prepared for submission.

 ## What's Left to Build
 -   **UDF (User-Defined Functions):** Investigate and implement support for Kuzu's user-defined functions.